tensorflow/tensorboard/tensorboard/plugins/graph/README.md

 The `tensorboard/plugins/graph/tf_graph_*` directories contain the frontend code, while most of the non-view related processing and core types are defined in `tensorboard/plugins/graph/tf_graph_common`.
-This document is not exhaustive, but will highlight important components of graph processing and cover the following lifecycle:
+This document is not exhaustive, but will highlight important phases of graph processing.

--   Loading graph data into runtime
--   Parsing the graph data
--   Processing an internal representation